intrasonics/intrasonics-portaudio/README.md

 This software is released under the Apache 2.0 license.
 Copyright 2017 Intrasonics Ltd.

 This software uses libraries from the PortAudio project.
 The [license terms for PortAudio](http://portaudio.com/license.html) are stated to be an [MIT license](http://opensource.org/licenses/mit-license.php).
-Streampunk Media are grateful to Ross Bencina and Phil Burk for their excellent library.